cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 13. mytotalFileAMTUploadedData

 ```
-## Temporary Variables
-* currentChainID
-* currentAccountDB map[ChainID]map[TAUaddress]map[Total Balance | POT power | ...] value

 ## Concept explain
-- Single thread function for full chains voting and full pool download.
-To increase performance, run concurrency on top level.
+- Single thread function for chains voting and pool download.
+To increase performance, run concurrency on top level E.
-- **Block size is 1, 5 minutes a block **
+- **Block size is fixed 1, 5 minutes a block **
-- Miner is what nodes call itself, and sender is what nodes call other peers.
-In TAU POT, all miners predict a future state;
-<br/> <br/>

-- HamtGraphRelaySync(relay multiaddress, remotePeerIPFS addr, chainID, cbor.cid, selector); // replaced the IPFS relay circuit.
-When cbor.cid is null, it means asking peer for the StateRoot prediction on the chainID.
-- AMTgraphRelaySync(relay multiaddress, remote ipfs peer, cbor.cid, selector); cid can not be null.
-- In both GraphRelaySync, it needs to test wether the target KV holding cbor.cid are already in local or not. <br/> <br/>
-- Whoever provides state root, it has to include all witness data.
-Principle of traverse, once in a "ChainID+relay+peer" communication, we will not incur another recursive process to a new peer to get supporting evidence.
-If some Key-values are missing to prevent validation, just abort process to go next randomness. <br/> <br/>

 - Address system:
 - TAU private key: the base for all community chain address generation;
 - ChainID := `Nickname` + signature(timestamp) // in stateless environment, chain config info needs to be embedded into ChainID, otherwise, might be lost. <br/> <br/>